 What makes a travel lift unique is that it too provides negative and positive lift, but it carries its load via slings that offer support by cradling across the belly of a boat hull.
 The slings self-adjust to the various pitches and shapes of powerboats, sailboats and even catamarans, handling them with ease.
 No lifting system can beat the travel lift as far as adaptability and lift capacity, with numerous models available in the 50 ton and below range up to models that can haul hundreds of tons.

-Other alternatives to boat hauling, in addition to the travel lift, include self-propelled motorized trailers and the amphibious CrocLift.
-Self-propelled motorized trailers designed for fast lifting and handling, and will help streamline the operations of any shipyard, port, marina or yacht club.
-The CrocLift combines the ease of a trailer with the functionality of a travel lift.
-An innovative machine, the CrocLift is a great alternative to the travel lift that represents the next generation of boat hauling machinery.
+Other alternatives to boat hauling, in addition to the travel lift, include self-propelled motorized trailers.
+Self-propelled motorized trailers are designed for fast lifting and handling, and will help streamline the operations of any shipyard, port, marina or yacht club.

 US Hoists travel lifts, dependable and built to last.
 Therefore, our travel lifts built to strict standards and available in virtually any size and capacity.
 Need a lift?
 Give us a call today to discuss your needs and how we can customize a machine to meet your specifications.